fsarshad/Lab_Assignment_5-/README.md

 2. Un comment lines 161, 162, 163
 3. So currently you would have in lines 151 for i < 6 if you were following the previous steps.
 4. On line 162 is where you change your head.
 So currently I have entered the head to be 5.
-5. If you run it with the i < 6 and in line 151 and head to be 5 in line 162 than the out put should look like this.
+5. If you run it with the i < 6 in line 151 and head to be 5 in line 162 than the out put should look like this.
       1->2->3->4->5
       5 (the head)
       5->4->3->2->1